08615999961401

 • Phase switching

-• Microstepping generation
+• Microstepping control

 • Overcurrent protection

-• Pulse interpretation
+• Pulse signal interpretation

 Related Article: